DUNE/ndlar_flow/README.rst

         -i <input file> -o <output file>

 This generates the ``charge/raw_events`` and ``charge/packets`` datasets.
 The input file is a "datalog"- (a.k.a "packet"-) formatted LArPix data file.
+This workflow step is the same for data and simulation.

 charge event reconstruction
 ---------------------------